hack-gazaliou/hack-gazaliou.github.io/_posts/2024-06-01-sumo-robot.md

 <div class="reveal" markdown="1">
 Back in the second semester of my first year in Mechatronics, we were thrown into the deep end with a classic challenge: **The Sumo Robot Competition**.

 The rules were standard: a 500g weight limit, strictly defined dimensions (110x110mm), and a circular arena (Dohyo).
-The goal?
+The goal ?
 Push the other robot out.

 While most teams focused on raw speed or heavy armor, we decided to bet on something else: **Situational Awareness.**
 </div>